yanvow/adhd_ds/index.md

   * Horror films often feature graphic violence or gore, which can be too much for some people to handle.

 #### Is it possible for a film to excel without tugging at our heartstrings?
 We conducted statistical tests to investigate whether the presence of emotions in a movie impacts its success, as measured by its IMDB rating.
+To compare the success of emotional and non-emotional movies, we conducted a matched study by pairing candidates from each group with similar runtime and absolute emotion scores.
 We examined the correlation between emotions and ratings for each film genre and obtained p-values to gauge the confidence level of our findings.

 Unfortunately, we did not observe any significant effect, as none of the p-values were smaller than or equal to 0.05.
-However, we conducted additional tests to further examine this result by distinguishing between positive and negative movies.
-The results of these tests are currently being analyzed.
+Although there are fewer non-emotional movies compared to emotional ones, some non-emotional films have still managed to achieve success.
+It's possible that this is due to other factors or features besides emotion.

 {% include em_pm.html %}

 #### Okay then...!
-Which do we prefer: positive or negative themed movies?
+How about: positive or negative themed movies?

-We are thrilled to announce that our analysis has uncovered a significant impact of emotions on movie ratings in the Action and Drama genres!
+As we can see from the p-values, our analysis has uncovered a significant impact of emotions on movie ratings in the Action and Drama genres!
 Our findings indicate that negative movies in these genres tend to be rated higher than positive movies.

 It is worth noting that our analysis did not reveal a correlation between emotions and ratings in the Horror and Comedy genres.
 This may be because the sentiment analysis we conducted, which was based on the movie plot descriptions, does not accurately reflect the emotions experienced during the movie itself.
 For example, the jokes in a comedy movie may not be conveyed in the plot description.